power-devops/powerha_aix/docs/_sources/contributing.rst.txt

 Naming
 ^^^^^^

-* This collection is named ``powerdevops.powerha_aix``.
+* This collection is named ``enfence.powerha_aix``.
 There is no need for further namespace prefixing.
 * Name new module according to PowerHA resources or similar, that every user of the collection can understand which type of PowerHA resource is configured using the module.

 Interface